Computational-Biology-Aachen/FightClub/README.md

   - **Cheaters** (C): Exploit the shared glucose without contributing enzymes.
   - **Private Metabolizers** (M): Internally cleave sucrose, bypassing communal sharing.

-We explore both implement a system of non-linear ODEs in a Lotka–Volterra-inspired framework to study the dynamics.
+We explore both implemention of the system  in a Generalized Lotka–Volterra-inspired framework and Evalutionary Game Theory to study the dynamics.
 The model captures growth, cooperation, and competition dynamics among the populations.

 ---